malfter/ansible-role-fstab_mounts/README.md

 ### Create Partition Table
 A drive needs a partition table before any partitions can be made.
-This will only have to be done once per drive, irregardless how many partitions you intend to have on the drive later.
+This will only have to be done once per drive, regardless how many partitions you intend to have on the drive later.

 Unless you intend to install the drive in a computer that is >15 years old you